-Family's Insider Guide to Squaw Valley and Alpine Meadows
+Family's Insider Guide to Palisades Tahoe

 At most ski resorts, you can save money by buying online in advance or with multi-day tickets.
-The same is true at Squaw Valley Alpine Meadows.
-You’ll get the best lift ticket price by buying at least 48 hours in advance and buying the renewable 2-pack or 4-pack, which are good any two or four days of the season and can be used at either resort.
-You can get a hop on lift tickets starting in the 2017-18 season by buying through Undercover Tourist.
-Keep in mind that if you are flying into Lake Tahoe early in the day and are skiing the same day, present your commercial airline ticket to ski for free!
-Score!
+The same is true at Palisades Tahoe.
+You’ll get the best lift ticket price by buying at least 48 hours in advance and by skiing on less-popular days.
+If you can ski multiple days, purchase the Tahoe Super 4 Pack, which is good any four days of the season and can be used at either resort.
+Olympic Valley and Alpine Meadows at Palisades Tahoe are also part of the Ikon Pass and Mountain Collective.

-If your tadpole has multi-day lessons, you take the helmet and boots with you at the end of the day.
+If your tadpole has multi-day lessons, here's a tip to make your day easier.
+Take the helmet and boots with you at the end of the day.
 You can check skis, poles and snowboards at the Squaw Kids outdoor rental shed.
+(Name may be changing.)
 Let them know you will be coming back the next day, so they can set them aside for you!
 That can be a sanity saver to give you fewer things to transport.
-When you sign up for lessons, be sure to choose the correct ski resort you plan to visit, Squaw or Alpine.
-You can schedule adaptive lessons for either resort though Achieve Tahoe.
-Arrive at least 30 minutes early on your first day of lessons.
+When you sign up for lessons, be sure to choose the correct ski resort you plan to visit, Olympic Valley or Alpine.

 Choosing the Right Rental Spot

-Take Advantage of Squaw Valley Parking Perks
+Take Advantage of Parking Perks

 We have a saying: The early frog gets the flies.
 The best way to get good parking is to arrive early.
+Once parking is full, you're out of luck unless you arrive by other means.
 But the best way to get around is to avoid parking altogether by using public transportation and shuttles if you can.

-You can find a few different places to stay.
-There are several lodging choices in the Village at Squaw Valley, which allows you to be in the heart of the action and enjoy easy access to skiing at Squaw Valley.
-From there you can take a shuttle to Alpine Meadows, dine at a number of restaurants, shop and find fun off the mountain.
-The nearby Resort at Squaw Creek is a ski-up/ski-down, family-friendly hotel location located between the two ski resorts.
-It is connected to Squaw Valley by ski runs, a lift or a shuttle.
-It has a pool, ice skating rink and a Nordic Center for other activities.
+The Resort at Squaw Creek is a ski-in/ski-out, family-friendly hotel location located between the two ski resorts.
+It is connected to Olympic Valley by ski runs, a lift or a shuttle.
+The Resort at Squaw Creek has a pool, ice skating rink and a Nordic Center for other activities.
 It is located about 5 miles from Alpine Meadows.
 There is no on-site, slope-side lodging at the Alpine Meadows, but there are a few nearby locations.
-Many visitors stay near Squaw Valley or in Truckee.
+Many visitors stay near Palisades Tahoe or in Truckee.
+If you want to stay on the lake, the Hyatt Regency Lake Tahoe (as low as $290/night) is located in Incline Village on the north shore of the lake (about 22 miles away).
 You can book your ski hotels through Undercover Tourist for a discount!

 Know Your Mountain

-Squaw Valley is the larger of the two resorts.
-It offers a modern village with shops and restaurants, as well as closer access to fun winter activities besides skiing.
-Squaw Valley offers 29 lifts with 3,600 acres and more diverse terrain.
-Alpine Meadows offers 13 lifts that access 2,400 acres of terrain and amazing views of Lake Tahoe.
-Even though Squaw is the bigger resort, it has more family-friendly terrain with a higher percentage of green and blue runs.
-Most lifts lead you to a variety of runs so that families with more advanced skiers and less-experienced skiers can each ski to their level and meet back at the lift.
-Squaw Valley has plenty of easy runs, and both resorts clearly mark the easiest easy way down.
+Even though Olympic Valley is the bigger part of the resort that looks intimidating from the bottom, it actually has a ton of family-friendly terrain with a high percentage of green and blue runs.
+Most lifts lead you to a variety of runs.
+That way families with both advanced skiers and less-experienced skiers can each ski to their level and meet back at the lift.
+Olympic Valley has plenty of easy runs, and both resorts clearly mark the easiest easy way down.

 Get in the Zone